Skip to main content

 Repeat at volume

 Add merchants as fast as you can sign them up.
 A single instance comfortably handles 50+.
-Reconciliation scales with your DB, not your ops team.
+Your fee settles on-chain on every sweep — reconciliation scales with your DB, not your ops team.

 One-line deploy